 The U.S. government fears counterattacks by Al Qaeda and its supporters.

 The criminal, who had escaped from jail last week, is still at large.

-You are happy that bin Laden has been killed.
+Student B: You are happy that bin Laden has been killed.
 You are hopeful that the war against terrorism will end soon.
-Tell to your partner that you are glad the world will soon be peaceful.
+Tell your partner that you are glad the world will soon be peaceful.

 Terrorism ESL News Lesson Plan: Debate 2

-You don’t support the use of torture on prisoners, even if it helps get important information.
-You believe such methods were used in prisons such as Guatanamo Bay.
+Student A: Even though bin Laden has been killed, you don't support the use of torture methods on prisoners.
+You believe these methods were used in prisons such as Guatanamo Bay.
 Tell your partner the U.S. government needs to respect basic human rights, even when dealing with terrorist suspects.